All or Nothing (KT Tunstall song)

-"All or Nothing" is a song by Scottish recording artist KT Tunstall.
+"All or Nothing" is a song by the Scottish recording artist KT Tunstall.
 It was released as part of her Golden State EP along with the songs "Evil Eye", "The Healer", and a remix of "Evil Eye".
 It was released digitally through iTunes on 16 June 2016.

 The song was produced by Tony Hoffer.
 A music video was released on 29 June 2016 on her Vevo page.

 Composition

 The song has been fairly prominent in France because Tunstall had written it for the French TV Show Sam, starring Mathilde Seigner.
 "All or Nothing" is the theme song, and a recurrent song in the series.
 The series deals with a controversial junior high school teacher in France.
 It also featured the TC show Tennis: Eastbourne.

 While the song became popular, it was never released until the Golden State EP.
 Tunstall said in an interview that she had started writing new material for films before her sixth studio album KIN, and she realized among all of these songs that she had written "great pop songs".
 "All or Nothing" is not included on the track list for KIN.